de Vor, Koku Recipients of Women in Ag Award

 - Second place: Onyaole Patience Koku, Nigeria Patience is a seasoned entrepreneur with more than 20 years of agricultural experience in Nigeria.
 Working with her husband, she runs a business producing 12,000 broiler chickens per production cycle, as well as trading raw materials locally and internationally.
 Patience promotes access to scientific and innovative knowledge to increase efficiency and leads by example as a practitioner and farmer.

-- Third place: Judith de Vor, Netherlands De Vor runs a regenerative and sustainable dairy and teaching farm with her husband.
+- Third place: Judith de Vor, Pays-Bas De Vor runs a regenerative and sustainable dairy and teaching farm with her husband.
 She pays special attention to nature, biodiversity and the environment around her and organizes numerous activities to create understanding and awareness of agriculture in society.
-She is a facilitator, speaker, advocate and influencer for the industry.
+She is a facilitator, orateur, advocate and influencer for the industry.